Cox reduction and confidence sets of models: a theoretical elucidation: Reduction phase: evaluation of possible strategies

-The construction of a model confidence set hinges on a preliminary reduction of the full set of variables to a comprehensive model of manageable size that contains the true model with probability converging to one as $n,p\rightarrow \infty$.
+The construction of a model confidence set hinges on a preliminary reduction to a set $\hat{\mathcal{S}}$ of manageable size that contains the true model with probability converging to one as $n,p\rightarrow \infty$.
 Possible reduction strategies include penalised regression procedures such as the LASSO \cite{TibshiraniLasso1996} or marginal screening \cite{fan2008}.
 We briefly discuss some of the considerations involved, with an emphasis on the linear model.